xtherionx/videoHelper/README.md

 <h1>videoHelper</h1>

-Put a video in fullscreen landscape mode
+Put a video in fullscreen landscape mode, you need to add the MediaPlayer framework to your app

 <h2>How to use</h2>